 - Time: 2 hours

-- 35 ml dish soap (for bubble formation)
+- 35 milliliters of dish soap (for bubbles)

-- Mix liquids and sugar in a small bowl, and store in the freezer.
+1. Mix the liquids and sugar in a small bowl.
+Then, store it in the freezer.
 Lowering the mixture’s temperature will help your bubbles freeze faster when they land.
 After 30 minutes, take the bowl out and give its contents another stir.

-- If you really want to go for it, you can rig the straw to a squeezable bottle (see Ratzlaff's version above).
-The breath you exhale will be much warmer than the ambient air inside the bottle.
-So this method can help keep your bubble mix cold as it floats to its final resting place.
+3. (Optional) If you really want to go for it, you can rig the straw to a squeezable bottle (see Ratzlaff’s version above).
+The breath you exhale will be much warmer than the ambient air inside the bottle, so this method can help keep your bubble mix cold as it floats to its final resting place.

-- Be patient!
+4. Be patient.
 “Even with the perfect formula, many bubbles will pop before you’ll have one that freezes for you,” says Ratzlaff.
 “The slightest breeze can pop them.”